Frequently Asked Questions

 Do you support Gitlab/Bitbucket/...?

 If you're asking about your full user-profile then no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
 (Gitlab's commit history goes only back one year and Bitbucket doesn't seem to have that functionality at all.)
-The command-line tool we'll publish will support any git repo, though.
-Please check back later for updates.

 Is the code open source?